George562/multigame/README.md

   - Shift (sprint)
 - shoot
   - LMB
-- weapons (is selected using the corresponding button on the keyboard)
+- weapons (selected by scrolling wheel)
-  - 1: Pistol
+  - Pistol
-  - 2: Shotgun
+  - Shotgun
-  - 3: Revolver
+  - Revolver
-  - 4: Rifle
+  - Rifle
-  - 5: Bubblegun
+  - Bubblegun
 - Interactible objects (interaction with the X button)
   - portal (step on it and push X)
+- minimap
+  - acrivated by Tab
-- minimap (use Tab for fullscreen minimap, move and zoom it)
+  - move and zoom by mouse
+  - can be hold on player by Space
 - Enemies
   - DistortedScientist